LOCK — Lock a table.

 LOCK TABLE a, b; is equivalent to

 LOCK TABLE a; LOCK TABLE b.
-The tables are locked one-by-one in the order specified in the
+The tables are locked one by one in the order specified in the

 LOCK TABLE command.

-The lock mode specifies which locks this lock conflicts with.
+Specifies the locks this lock conflicts with.

 All forms of